vmyroslav/kafka-pulse-go/examples/sarama/testcontainers/README.md

 # Kafka Consumer Stuck Detection Demo

-This example demonstrates the kafka-pulse-go library's ability to detect stuck Kafka consumers using **dynamic control mechanisms** for interactive demonstration.
+This example demonstrates the kafka-pulse-go library's ability to detect stuck Kafka consumers. \

-## Features

-- **Dynamic Consumer Control**: Pause/resume consumer processing at runtime
-- **Real Kafka Environment**: Uses testcontainers to bootstrap a real Kafka cluster
+It uses the Sarama adapter with testcontainers to run a real Kafka instance, simulating consumer behavior and monitoring its health.
-- **Sarama Integration**: Demonstrates usage with the IBM Sarama Kafka client
-- **Real-time Health Monitoring**: Health checks every 5 seconds with visual indicators
-- **Continuous Message Production**: Background message production to simulate real-world scenarios
-- **HTTP Control API**: RESTful endpoints to control consumer behavior
-- **Stuck Detection**: Detects when consumer stops processing messages for >10 seconds (configurable)

 ## Interactive Demo Flow